tlietz/bounce_out/README.md

     2. The pieces are launched
 6. Once pieces have stopped moving, return to step `3`

-## Assigning Pieces Owned by each Client
+## Assigning Pieces Owned by each Client at Start of Game

 The first plan to assign which pieces each client owns was the following: